pabloegpf1/CosmoQuiz/README.md

 CosmoQuiz is an iOS app that uses Nasa's API to generate random Astronomy Pictures of the Day (APOD) from the archive.

-Users of CosmoQuiz can solve quizes about this pictures inside the app.
+Users of CosmoQuiz can solve quizes about this pictures.
 In each round you will see 4 pictures and a title for one of them, to earn a point you must select the correct picture.
 Your points will be public and part of a leaderboard in which you can check the highest ranked users.

 You can also learn by navigating through pictures of the universe and reading the descriptions.
 This is also a great way of training for the quizes.